 In order to recognize why not to seek happiness, it’s important to understand how our emotions work.
 Subjectively, emotional state is determined by:

-1) what the body feels, plus
+1) what the body feels at the physical level

 2) mental judgement upon what the body’s feeling.